jonlpersson/ed-latimore/site/_posts/2023-09-21-most-self-help-is-bs-how-to-become-unrecognizable-in-just-1-year.md

 BJJ and Wrestling do not count.
 They're great disciplines, but no one is getting hit.
 We need danger and powerful negative feedback to develop discipline.

 Someone pointed out that, with this advice, I was just telling guys to get in shape.
 I also had a few guys comment that wrestling is one of the most physically demanding sports, so it should count.Let me be clear.
-This suggestion isn’t&nbsp;**just**&nbsp;about getting into top shape.
+This suggestion isn’t **just** about getting into top shape.
 If it were, I’d tell you to train to complete a triathlon.
 The point of training for a combat sport where you hit each other as the means to victory are:​

-* **You learn to persist through pain.**&nbsp;Boxing hurts.
+* **You learn to persist through pain.** Boxing hurts.
 Even if you win, you might suffer contusions, cuts, or concussions.
 Those things can happen in wrestling, but they are incidental, not how the event is scored to determine a winner.
-* **You develop courage.**&nbsp;All types of combat training develop courage, but wrestling and grappling do not force you to control your automatic responses of flinching.
+* **You develop courage.** All types of combat training develop courage, but wrestling and grappling do not force you to control your automatic responses of flinching.
 Wrestling requires grit, but there is a low chance your opponent will actually hurt you.
 In striking arts, it’s a given.
-* **You can do this at any time.**&nbsp;One of the criticisms I received was that not everyone can do striking sports because of age.
+* **You can do this at any time.** One of the criticisms I received was that not everyone can do striking sports because of age.
 While this is technically true, your enrollment in school does not restrict the range for you to do them.
 As long as you can pass a physical, anyone can fight at any time.
 This is not true of wrestling.

 ## 2) Learn a new language to at least the B1 level of the Common European Framework of Reference for Languages (CEFR)